th3o6a1d/toxicology/README.md

 curl poisons.tk/ethanol
 ```

 The SQL query that powers our API relies on the `SOUNDEX()` algorithm to match user input to product name, then ranks the results using the `LEVENSHTEIN()` function [(non-standard)](http://stackoverflow.com/questions/13909885/how-to-add-levenshtein-function-in-mysql), which scores the 'distance' between two strings.
+We also attempted to create a full text search by combining fields into a special search table that would link back to products, but the performance was poor on our EC2 instance (keepin' it cheap).
 Below is the SQL query that powers the [Flask API](https://github.com/th3o6a1d/toxicology/blob/master/server.py).

 ```
 SELECT prodid, ingredient, cas, roe, instructions, oralLD50,